The Power of Brand

 - In late 2020 Habitat Heartland Ontario and Habitat Brant-Norfolk merged into one affiliate.
 Habitat Heartland Ontario board members and their affiliate leader, Brian Elliott, will discuss the reasons behind their decision to merge and what they learned through the merger process.

-In addition to our affiliate panelists we will also be joined by an expert in change management.
-They will bring their knowledge and experience from the for-profit world and discuss how important it is to keep change management a focus in amalgamation and merger discussions for Habitat affiliates.
+In addition to our affiliate panelists we will also be joined by Doreen Harvey, a Strategic Human Resources Consultant to Habitat Canada.
+Doreen will bring her experience from the HR world to help demonstrate how important it is to keep change management a focus in amalgamation and merger discussions for Habitat affiliates.

 Workshop Host(s): Marcel Aubin, Director of Affiliate Success and Matthew Gustafson, Manager of Organizational Excellence (Habitat Canada)